-Our proprietary credit assessment model has been powered by our massive database, including data from approximately 47.6 million applicants and approximately 14.5 million borrowers that have accounted for approximately 136.1 million cumulative credit drawdowns facilitated as of December 31, 2017.
+Our proprietary credit assessment model has been powered by our massive database, including data from approximately 31.0 million accumulative applicants with approved credit line and approximately 16.7 million accumulative active borrowers that have accounted for approximately RMB183.9 billion cumulative amount of credit drawdowns facilitated as of December 31, 2018.
 As testimony to the flexibility and scalability of our technology infrastructure, in connection with and prior to the Singles Day promotional campaign on November 11, 2017, we were able to facilitate in one day over 562,000 transactions.
 Our proprietary data analytics and credit assessment model is optimized to fit the realities of the Chinese market and tailored for each channel through which we engage prospective borrowers, using big data and fast data from sources that target borrowers in China.
 Our credit assessment model uses our own scoring criteria, and is routinely monitored, tested, updated and validated by our risk management team.
 Following credit evaluation, our credit determination system makes a determination as to whether the applicant is qualified, and a qualified borrower receives short-term, unsecured amount of credit.
 The full amount of such credit represents such borrower's credit limit for merchandise credit products.
-A portion of the full amount represents the borrower's credit limit for cash credit products.
-Nonetheless, while borrower may utilize funds received under cash credit products for any purpose, merchandise credit products can only be used to fund purchases on our marketplace.
-Unqualified applicants are notified of the decision of their applications being declined, although such applicants are not prohibited from applying again in the future.
+A portion of the full amount represents the borrower's credit limit for cash credit products for any purpose, merchandise credit products can only be used to fund purchases on our marketplace.
+Unqualified applicants are notified of the decision of their applications being declined, although such applicants are notified of the decision of their applications being declined, although such applicants are not prohibited from applying again in the future.